Odd Fellows Mansion, Copenhagen

 The Odd Fellows Mansion (Danish: Odd Fellow Palæet) is a Rococo town mansion in Copenhagen, Denmark, named after the local branch of the Independent Order of Odd Fellows which acquired the building in 1900.
 Before that, it was known as the Berckentin and later the Schimmelmann Mansion after its successive owners.

 The Building is located on Bredgade, opposite Dronningens Tværgade for which it serves as a point de vue.
 It houses a concert hall which is open to the public.

 History

 The Berckentin era

 The site was formerly located in the cast Sophie Amalienborg gardens.
-The presen6t building on the site was constructed in conjunction with the developemtn of the new Frederiksstaden district.
+The present building on the site was constructed in conjunction with the development of the new Frederiksstaden district.
 It was designed by Johann Gottfried Rosenberg under the supervision of Nicolai Eigtved who had also conceived the district plan.
 It was built as a home for the wealthy merchant and politician Christian August von Berckentin who had just been ennobled with the title of count.